New Patients (661) 449-9652

 1. Do you snore?
 While minor snoring isn’t necessarily a sign, you could have sleep apnea if you snore louder than a person talking or at least loud enough to be heard through a closed door.

 2. Are you often tired throughout the day?
-If you feel you got enough sleep and yet still have heavy eyelids, a sleep disorder like OSA could be to blame.
+If you feel you got enough sleep yet still have heavy eyelids, a sleep disorder like OSA could be to blame.

 6. Are you of advanced age?
 Answer yes if you are aged 50 or older.